-Types of Publications High level Peer-reviewed publications in national or international journals in the profession Peer-reviewed publications in national or international conferences in the profession Patents granted Books and book chapters adopted outside of UDM Medium level Non peer-reviewed publications in national or international journals in the profession Non peer-reviewed publications in national or international conferences in the profession Peer-reviewed publications in local or regional journals in the profession Peer-reviewed publications in local or regional conferences in the profession Books and book chapters adopted internally to UDM Low level Non peer-reviewed publications in local or regional journals in the profession Non peer-reviewed publications in local or regional conferences in the profession Invited talks Articles in local media Interviews with local media The level s listed are for the first edition of a book or book chapter, but subsequent editions are one level
+Types of Publications High level Peer-reviewed publications in national or international journals in the profession Peer-reviewed publications in national or international conference proceedings in the profession Utility patents granted Books, book chapters and technical monographs adopted outside of Detroit Mercy at multiple institutions Peer-reviewed books, book chapters and technical monographs.
+Medium level Peer-reviewed publications in local or regional journals in the profession Peer-reviewed publications in local or regional conference proceedings in the profession Low level Non peer-reviewed scholarly publications in national, international, local or regional journals in the profession, including moderated pre-print services (e.g. bioRXiv, arXiv) Non peer-reviewed scholarly publications in national, international, local or regional conferences in the profession Design patents Books and book chapters and technical monographs adopted internally to Detroit Mercy that have an ISBN or digital object identifier Peer reviewed abstracts The levels level lower listed are for the first edition of a book or book chapter, but subsequent editions are one